theb4rt/pizomniatool/README.md

 - Display Gaming LCD Hat 1.44"
 - Micro SD Card min.
 16GB
 - Power Supply (5V 2.5A)
-- External USB WiFi Adapter (with monitor mode support)
+- (Optional) USB WiFi Dongle: With monitor mode support, only needed for specific WiFi attacks such as deauth, etc. The internal WiFi card will work for most of the attacks.

 ## Installation